brightbox/docs.brightbox.com/guides/cli/getting-started.markdown

 Here you installed and configured the Command Line Interface tool, created an Ubuntu server, mapped a Cloud IP to it and sshed in.

-You might want to learn more about Cloud IPs, discover zones or learn how to Create a snapshot.
+You might want to learn more about [Cloud IPs](/guides/cli/cloud-ips.html), [discover zones](/references/definitions.html#zone) or learn how to [Create a snapshot](/guides/cli/create-a-snapshot.html).

-Join the Mobile Infantry and save the Galaxy.
-Service guarantees citizenship.
+<small>Join the Mobile Infantry and save the Galaxy.
+Service guarantees citizenship.</small>